lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md

 gender, political ideology—so they do not turn against those who rule them.

 Yet also this: oligarchs know that resistance will arise but rather than crush it outright, they co-opt it.
-The pied piper strategy-false prophets, clownish fools, controlled opposition-ensures that those who resist do so ineffectively.
+The pied piper strategy—false prophets, clownish fools, controlled opposition—ensures that those who resist do so ineffectively.
 Movements are allowed to rise, but only if they pose no real threat.
 And when dissent cannot be controlled, it is crushed before it can spark into something greater.